mpv-player/mpv/DOCS/man/lua.rst

 ``playback-restart``
     Start of playback after seek or after file was loaded.

-``tracks-changed``
-    The list of video/audio/sub tracks was updated.
-(This happens on playback start, and very rarely during playback.)

-``track-switched``
-    A video/audio/subtitle track was switched on or off.
-This usually happens when the user (or a script) changes the subtitle track and so on.

 ``idle``
     Idle mode is entered.
 This happens when playback ended, and the player was started with ``--idle`` or ``--force-window``.
 This mode is implicitly ended when the ``start-file`` or ``shutdown`` events happen.

-``pause``
-    Playback was paused.
-This also happens when for example the player is paused on low network cache.
-Then the event type indicates the pause state (like the property "pause" as opposed to the "core-idle" property), and you might receive multiple ``pause`` events in a row.

-``unpause``
-    Playback was unpaused.
-See above for details.

 ``tick``
     Called after a video frame was displayed.
 This is a hack, and you should